 Expats should take certain precautions while living in Nigeria to stay safe.
 They should remain alert, take notice of the people around them and put in practice the same safety measures they would in any big city.

-Many expats are fortunate enough to be housed in accommodation which is protected by 24-hour security (some even with armed guards), such as apartment complexes, compounds or gated communities.
+Many expats are fortunate enough to be housed in accommodation which is protected by 24-hour security, such as apartment complexes, compounds or gated communities.
 Nevertheless, it’s best to lock all doors and windows when leaving home, especially since robbers have been known to scale high walls and divert the attention of guards.

 Note that many armed attacks in Nigerian urban centres happen at night.
 So, expats should carefully consider their need to travel after dark and, if they do indulge in the vibrant nightlife, they should stay alert at all times and keep to well-lit city centre areas.